 Update: I’ve taught this lesson many times now!
 Now I have students compare their answers and figure out how that impacted the questions they wrote.
 It was a great discussion starter!

 The next day, I had them do the same task with a partner to reinforce the idea.
 They each got two GREAT answers and two terrible answers.
 They wrote the questions, and then I gave them the sheets with the actual questions and they could compare what they wrote to what the actual question was.
 You can download this free lesson below!

-Finally, I had the students work through some scaffolded task cards to start applying the skill to reading passages.
+Finally, I had the students work through some scaffolded restate the question task cards to start applying the skill to reading passages.
 The cards on the left (pink) have the key words in the question underlined AND the answer underlined in the passage.
 They don’t have to think too hard about the answer, but they can focus on writing the answer correctly.
 I had them do 8 of these.
 Then, I had them do 8 of the blue cards, which don’t give them any clues.
-You can find these task cards at my TpT store HERE.